 Obviously, neither side is happy with the outcome.
 Arguing with each other was pointless because the problem was not the cashier nor was it the customer.
 The problem was the card reader.
 Something was wrong with the system.

 The situation described above is much the same in criminal justice.
 The problem is not the police nor is it the communities they serve.
 The problem is the system itself.
 We can punish law enforcement officers all we want, and we can talk about black-on-black crime all we want.
 But this tit-for-tat only distracts from the actual issues at stake.
 What’s more, it is frighteningly possible that we can “reform” the police to such an extent that we actually believe we have fixed the problem, when we have done nothing of the sort.
 The pressure placed upon law enforcement will continue to rise while the criminal justice system remains largely unchanged.
+In fact, that’s pretty much been the trajectory we’ve followed for the past two decades.
+Increasingly higher and higher levels of pressure upon individual cops to shoulder the burden of an entire criminal justice system that continues to fail.

 This is what “winning” looks like for Team Oppressed.
 They lose.